Christophe Bouchoux

 Christophe Bouchoux is French.
 His background is sixteen years of backpacking around the world on the five continents with nature as a guide.
 He is a big lover of our planet’s nature and wildlife.

-Christophe has been working as a wildlife guide in the last twenty years in India and Nepal; in Finnish Lapland between reindeer herders, frozen lakes and rivers, northern lights and snowmobiles; in Norway in search of whales, moose and musk ox; in Kamchatka looking for brown bears.
+Christophe has been working as a wildlife guide in the last twenty years.
+He has a lot of experience from all around the world.
+He has been guding in India and Nepal and in Finnish Lapland between reindeer herders, frozen lakes and rivers, northern lights and snowmobiles.
+He has also been to Norway in search of whales, moose and musk ox and in Kamchatka looking for brown bears.